praekelt/feersum-lid-shared-task/README.md

 The corpera is improved from the original version as explained in the paper.
 The data was cleaned and incorrectly labelled samples were relabelled.

+The data may be loaded and split into training and testing sets by using text_classifier.load_sentences_all() from text_classifier.py.
+Example labelled training and testing sets with a 3000:1000 split and full sentence lengths between 200 and 300 characters are given in train_full_3k.csv and test_full_1k.csv
+An example test set with truncated text length of approximately 15 characters is given in test_15_1k.csv.
+The file has one header line and the format is lang_id, text.

 ## The Code
 The code hosted here may be used to regenerate the results in the paper.
 The paper is still under review and the code will be committed here soon.